 Thinking about relationships status and the questions that go along with it is a great segue into a discussion about intentions and hookups.
 What are your intentions and motives for this hookup/sexual experience?
 Are you recently single and rebounding and looking for some physical connection?
-Is it more about some sexy time than having sexy time with this person?
+Is it more about meeting sexual needs than sex with this particular person or connecting emotionally?
 If that is the case, is that something that this person is aware of and ok with?
-While it’s natural for people to have different forms of attractions and at different times, being aware of the emotions and motives of your sexual partner(s) can help you to decide if you want to go forward with sexy time.
+While it’s natural for people to have different forms of attractions and at different times, being aware of the emotions and motives of your sexual partner(s) can help you to decide if you want to move forward.

 Furthermore, knowing how all people involved in this hookup feel about each other can aid in decision making.
 What are you looking for from each other?
 Are you looking to be friends with benefits?
 Are you looking for a romantic relationship?
 A one night stand?
 It’s never fun to be crushing hard on someone and want to pursue something deeper with them, and get intimate with them only to hear afterward that they just wanted a one night stand.
 When having these conversations to hash out the intentions, how everyone is feeling, the desires and expectations from the experience and from the other person/people, it’s important to be radically honest.

-Sometimes this honesty means concluding that you’re both/all on different pages of what you’re looking for out of the experience and it’s not really in everyone’s best interest to go have that sexy time.
-Other times it’ll help you to both/all see that you’re desiring mutual things and that pursuing sexy time would be a great idea.
+Sometimes this honesty means concluding that you’re on different pages of what you’re looking for out of the experience and it’s not really in everyone’s best interest to hook up.
+Other times it’ll help you all see that you’re desiring mutual things and that pursuing sexy time would be a great idea.
 Being able to have this conversation ahead of time allows you to decide whether or not getting sexy is something that would be enjoyable for all involved in the long run.

 Thinking About the Big Picture

 Overall, Hooking Up with Integrity involves understanding not only consent, respect, and risks, but also doing what’s best in the long run for yourself and everyone involved.
-It is important to be honest and truthful with yourself and to respect yourself enough to know when a good time with a cutie might cause you more stress or problems than it’s worth.
-It’s also about respecting the person and people around to do your best to not cause others additional stress or emotional turmoil based on your decisions and actions.
+It is important to be honest and truthful with yourself and to respect yourself enough to know when a good time might cause more stress or problems than it’s worth.
+It’s also about respecting your potential partner(s)’ and to do your best to not cause additional stress or emotional turmoil to others through your decisions and actions.
 Show respect to the mind and body of the people you want intimacy with and ensure that you are advocating for your own mental, emotional and sexual health.